Rustam-Z/big-data/Big Data/big_data.md

 - In the image above, the operation is applied over the last 3 time units of data, also slides by 2-time units.
 - **Fault tolerance**
     - Master node (Driver), all executors will fail, all computations stopped.
 How to solve?
     - *Dstream checkpointing*, periodically save the DAG of Dstream to fault-tolerance storage.
-So when something fails, we will go to the last checkpoint, and copy all the preious information, the Driver and Executors will be restarted. `ssc.checkpoint(directory)`
+So when something fails, we will go to the last checkpoint, and copy all the previous information, the Driver and Executors will be restarted. `ssc.checkpoint(directory)`
     - Slave node (Executor), data on that block will be lost, and tasks restarted on block replicas.
 - Other streaming technologies:
     - Apache Storm: Pure real time streaming and processing.
 Can be used for fraud detection in credit card transaction.